Here are reflections from patients about their experiences of having a robotic prostatectomy surgery.

 Knowing surgery was needed, Howard and his wife sought out a second opinion.
 His nurse, Sandy C., at Patient Advocates in Grey, Maine, advised them to reach out to Dr. Ingolf Tuerk, chief of Urology and director of the Robotic-assisted Surgery Program at St. Elizabeth’s Medical Center.

-“From the moment Dr. Tuerk walked through the door and explained in much greater detail the surgery I needed, I knew we were in good hands,” explained Howard.
+“From the moment Dr. Tuerk walked through the door and explained in much greater detail the surgery I needed, I knew we were in good hands,” explains Howard.
 “Dr. Tuerk has a confidence and a way of transferring this confidence to patients, which I had never experienced.”

 On Aug.
 6, 2013, Howard underwent a successful robotic-assisted prostatectomy performed by Dr. Tuerk.
 At his 12-week checkup, his PSA blood work was not measureable as it was zero.

-“I am very fortunate and grateful for all the people – my family, Sandy – who helped me get in front of Dr. Tuerk and St. Elizabeth’s,” said Howard.
+“I am very fortunate and grateful for all the people – my family, Sandy – who helped me get in front of Dr. Tuerk and St. Elizabeth’s,” says Howard.
 “It changed and saved my life.”

 I had been having difficulty with my prostate for 10 years and eventually, I was diagnosed with prostate cancer.
 After a lot of research and decision making, I turned to Dr. Tuerk.
 There is no question in my mind that Dr. Tuerk was without question the absolute best choice I could have made to be the lead physician in having my prostate removed.